Eastern Collegiate Football Conference

-The Eastern Collegiate Football Conference is a football-only intercollegiate athletic conference affiliated with the NCAA's Division III.
-Founded in 2009, it combines six schools spread across the states of Massachusetts, Vermont, and New York, plus Washington, D.C.
+The Eastern Collegiate Football Conference (ECFC) was a football-only intercollegiate athletic conference affiliated with the NCAA's Division III.
+Founded in 2009, it combined four schools spread across the states of Massachusetts and New York, plus Washington, D.C.

 History

 The Eastern Collegiate Football Conference was formed in the spring of 2009 as an NCAA Division III single-sport football conference.
 The conference, named after the geographic location of the institutions, began competition in the fall of 2009.
-Founding members were Anna Maria College, Becker College, Castleton State College (now Castleton University), Gallaudet University, Husson University, SUNY Maritime, Mount Ida College, and Norwich University.
+Founding members were Anna Maria College, Becker College, Castleton State College (now Vermont State University–Castleton), Gallaudet University, Husson University, SUNY Maritime, Mount Ida College, and Norwich University.

-Norwich was the league's first champion, posting a perfect 6-0 conference record and defeating Mt.
+Norwich was the league's first champion, posting a perfect 6–0 conference record and defeating Mt.
 Ida in the season-ending ECFC Championship Game.
-In 2010, SUNY Maritime earned the ECFC's first bid to the NCAA Division III Playoffs after a perfect 10-0 regular season record.
-SUNY Maritime would go on to lose 60–0 to Alfred University in the First Round of the NCAA Playoffs.
+In 2010, SUNY Maritime earned the ECFC's first bid to the NCAA Division III Playoffs after a perfect 10–0 regular season record.
+SUNY Maritime would go on to lose 60–0 to Alfred University in the first round of the NCAA playoffs.